OHammerpaw/The-Mothman/README.md

 # The Mothman!

+## Intro
+This is a cryptid themed clue collecting game.
+Players use their flashlight to look for clues in the dark woods.
+If they find all the clues before the hidden timer runs out, they win.
+If they fail to find all of the clues, they are caught by the Mothman and lose.

+## Wireframes
 ![the mothman!](https://user-images.githubusercontent.com/112446901/191030635-d923f72b-28ba-41d2-bc2b-2c55aa2953b7.png)

-Search for proof of The Mothman in the dark woods.
-Find all 4 clues before The Mothman finds you to win the game.

 ![2](https://user-images.githubusercontent.com/112446901/190940311-0e4025c1-eb51-4359-8c74-2a2ec8fb7851.png)